truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 A popular view is that the supposedly P2P [Ripple is actually completely centralized](https://xrptalk.org/topic/6953-peter-todd-i-wrote-a-paper-analyzing-the-ripple-consensus-algorithm-tldr-ripple-is-centralized/).
 Does CONOP lead us to the same answer?

-( Currently it is unambiguously centralized: Ripple only allows one full node, theirs.
+( Currently it is unambiguously centralized.
+And CONOP catches this: Ripple only allows one full node [theirs].
 Adding a [second] node is infinitely expensive. )

 But what of its eventual steady state?

 Well, while anyone can become a Ripple "node", not all nodes are equal "peers".
 Extra-special nodes make the "default Unique Node List (UNL)", which requires the approval of Ripple.
 The future "cost" of this approval is highly uncertain.
 Just as [an option price converges to today's spot price as volatility increases](http://www.erieri.com/blackscholes), you can't guarantee you'll be **able to join the future Ripple club** unless you've already joined today.

 Actually, even that won't work: the Ripple scheme allows you to be *"thrown out" of the UNL club*.
+In this way, Ripple doesn't really have full nodes at all.

-To "know you've been paid", you **need to be join the club, and stay in** until your payment(s) go through.
+But lets run with it: To "know you've been paid", you **need to be join the club, and stay in** until your payment(s) go through.
 So the application of CONOP actually requires, that, to know you've been paid, you need to be "long a *call* option to join Ripple" + "long a *put* option that you'll be thrown out before you can use Ripple".

 The second term (the put), acts as a kind of insurance that fully compensates you if you are kicked out of the club.
 However, because [1] "full compensation" is "them knowing they've been paid" (impossible to provide, by circular reasoning), and [2] because the likelihood of being kicked out is highly subjective ("volatile"), **the cost of the option is infinite for everyone except the 1 person who controls the UNL: Ripple Labs**.
 If RL were destroyed, the gatekeepers would then be "a coalition of 80% of the club members".